 What can you do to improve workplace security?

-If you’re looking to improve security at your commercial property, there are a few ways you can do that.
+If you’re looking to improve commercial security services at your property, there are a few ways you can do that.

 Here are some concrete steps you can take to increase security in the workplace: